Witiko/scm-at-arqmath3/README.md

 ### Text

 Vít Novotný and Michal Štefánik.
 “Combining Sparse and Dense Information Retrieval.
-Soft Vector Space Model and MathBERTa at ARQMath-3”.
+Soft Vector Space Model and MathBERTa at ARQMath-3 Task 1 (Answer Retrieval)”.
 In: *Proceedings of the Working Notes of CLEF 2022*.
 To Appear.
 CEUR-WS, 2022.

 ### Bib(La)TeX